| Title: | Calculating Marginal Effects and Levels with Errors |

 additional parameters passed to class-specific methods |

-The variable for the predictive margin is specified by var_interest
+The variable for the predictive margin is specified by var_interest.
+If

 needed at across the levels of a different variable in the model,